In this article

 If your health plan terminates at the end of the year and will no longer be available as of the coming year, you get a special enrollment period that continues for the first 60 days of the new year.
 (Plan termination can include situations in which the insurer exits the market, a change in product type – for example, replacement of PPOs with HMOs – or an insurer opting to terminate certain plans but continue to offer plans in your coverage area.)

 For 2023, insurers joined the exchanges in numerous states, but there were also some insurer exits in several states.
-And the same thing was true for 2024.
+And the same thing was true for 2024 and 2025.

 If your insurer is no longer offering plans in the exchange in your area for the coming year, or if they’re terminating your plan and offering new replacement plans (as opposed to allowing your plan to renew), you’re eligible for a special enrollment period.
 This is generally true even if maps you to a replacement plan if you didn’t select your own replacement plan during open enrollment.